halldorstefans/f1-cli/README.md

 $ f1 --help
 Usage: f1 [OPTIONS] COMMAND [ARGS]...

-  Formula 1 Command-Line Tool to get race results, schedule and standings
+  Formula 1 Command-Line Tool to get race results, qualifying, schedule and standings

 Options:
   -h, --help  Show this message and exit.

 Commands:
-  results    List the results for a specific or latest race schedule   List the schedule for a specific or latest race standings  List the driver/constructor standings for a specific or...
+  qualifying  List the qualifying results for a specific race. results     List the results for a specific race. schedule    List the schedule for a specific race. standings   List the driver/constructor standings for a specific season.
 ```

 <!-- LICENSE -->